lingtalfi/SimplePdoWrapper/doc/api/Ling/SimplePdoWrapper/SimplePdoWrapper/queryLog.md

 - fetch: indicates when a call to our fetch method
 - fetchAll: indicates when a call to our fetchAll method
 - execute: indicates when a call to our executeStatement method
+- exception: indicates that an exception was caught from either a transaction, or a call to one of those methods: insert, replace, update, delete, fetch, fetchAll, execute.

 The rest of the arguments depends on the type.
 Only the following types have arguments (see the source code for more details):